State Contest: Baking Rules

 Recipes: GO TO FOR THE MOST UP TO DATE RECIPES

 Who May Enter: The contest at each participating member fair is open to all men, women and juniors who are residents of Connecticut.
 Commercial, industrial or professional bakers are not eligible.
-Divisions: Juniors (ages 7 to 15 as of July 1st) and Senior.
+Divisions: Juniors (ages 7 to 15 as of July 1st) and Adult.

 How To Enter: Any Connecticut resident entering a contest at any participating member fair is automatically entered and competing in the local contest.
 Contestants may enter the contest at as many fairs as they wish until they win first prize.
 They will then represent that fair at the State Baking Contest.
 Please submit entries to both the local and state contest on disposable plates.
 The Association of Connecticut Fairs and the member fairs are not responsible for the return of plates, trays or containers.